bernardodiasc/awesomap/README.md

 - When changing selected images in the control list
   - Close all popups (?)
   - Change boundary and zoom to fit all markers related to selected images
+- If the image have none EXIF tags:
+  - The image will show in the list, to place in the map the marker button should be used